Why Do You Need a Living Trust in California?

 When you create a living trust, the beneficiaries who will eventually receive your assets and money do not need to go through the probate process.
 In other words, you can create a living trust in which your beneficiaries automatically receive the assets in the trust upon your death.
 The beneficiaries do not need to go to court and wait for the probate court to distribute the assets, which could take months or even years, depending on your situation.

 Instead, the successor trustee you have appointed will pay all of your estate’s debts and then distribute your assets according to the instructions you outlined in the trust agreement.
-You can also appoint a guardian for your children in the event of your death and ensure that your children have access to your assets immediately after you pass away through the trust.
+You can also appoint a guardian for your minor children in the event of your death and ensure that your children have access to your assets immediately after you pass away through the trust.

 Saving Money Through a Living Trust